Trepix/trepix.github.io/content/blog/statement-of-intention.md

 Hope you find something useful every once in a while.
 And don't hesitate to share your opinion!

-PS: Kudos to Anna for helping me with my English 😘
+PS: Kudos to Anna and Em for helping me with my English